 - Points shall be based on the number of starters in a class according to the Points Distribution Table. - DO participants are not counted as starters in a ride.
 DO horses and riders receive no points. - 3.
-Disqualified or pulled horse and rider receive no points. - 4.
-The Open Sweepstakes winner will receive points equal to the highest points awarded in any of the three Open Classes.
-The Novice Sweepstakes winner will receive points equal to the highest points awarded in any of the three Novice Classes. - 5.
-The Sweepstakes winner will receive points, in addition to other points won for horse, as follows: 3 points for a Type AA ride, 2 points for a Type A, one point for a Type B. - Points earned in one class will not be added to points earned in another class by the same horse or rider.
+Disqualified or pulled horse and rider receive no points.

+- The Open, Competitive Pleasure and Novice Sweepstakes winners will receive the highest points possible based on the number of starters in the largest class of their respective division. - 5.
+The Sweepstakes winner will receive points, in addition to other points won for horse, as follows: 3 points for a Type AA ride, 2 points for a Type A, 1 point for a Type B. - Points earned in one class will not be added to points earned in another class by the same horse or rider.